oneforawe/react-ts/README.md

 written in [TypeScript](https://www.typescriptlang.org).

 See the [tech stack notes](./doc/Stack.md) for a fuller list of technologies used.
-You can also see
+You can see a (Dockerized)
-[another version](https://github.com/oneforawe/react-next-ts) of this repo that uses a more modern stack, but that version is still in development.
+[contained version](https://github.com/oneforawe/react-ts-dock) of this repo and [another version](https://github.com/oneforawe/react-next-ts) of this repo that uses a more modern stack, but that version is still in development.